Case Companion - Adult

 If the judge grants the protective order, the court clerk will work with you to determine the best option for having it served on the respondent.
 If requested, the sheriff deputy will attempt to serve the restraining order at the addresses that you provided.
 You can check here to see if the paperwork has been served by the Multnomah County Sheriff's Office.
 Once it is served then the order of protection is valid.
 If the respondent contests the order, they must notify the court to set a hearing date within 30 days of being served.
 Please keep the court informed of your address so you can be notified if a hearing is scheduled.
 The prosecutor cannot represent you at a contested restraining order hearing but a civil attorney can.
 There are several options for obtaining representation.
 If you have an open case with the District Attorney’s Office, please let the prosecutor know if you are represented by an attorney.Restraining Order Violations

 If you decide you want to drop the restraining order, go to the Family Law Clerk's office and fill out a form asking the judge to vacate (remove) the restraining order.
 If the judge signs the order, give copies to the Family Law Clerk and the Sheriff's Office.
-The restraining order will remain in effect until the order to vacate is signed.
+The restraining order will remain in effect until the order to vacate is signed or the restraining order expires.

 Restitution is different from Crime Victims' Compensation.
 With certain crimes, Crime Victims' Compensation can award you funds to cover some forms of crime related expenses.
 These can include medical expenses, counseling, lost earnings, and funeral expenses.
 Victim Advocates can help you apply for Crime Victims' Compensation.
 To learn more about services or to apply on your own please visit this website.